Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Introduction

 \section{Introduction}

-Abnormal phonocardiogram (PCG) signals are often an important indicator of heart diseases or deficiencies linked to increased mortality \cite{gbd_2017_causes_of_death_collaborators_global_2018}.
-The detection of such indicators in a non-invasive, accurate, and robust manner could assist towards prevention or timely treatment of such diseases, especially when access to healthcare services is limited.
+Abnormal phonocardiogram (PCG) signals are often regarded as an important indicator of heart diseases or deficiencies linked to increased mortality \cite{gbd_2017_causes_of_death_collaborators_global_2018}.
+Since the collection of PCG signals is non-invasive, the automatic, accurate detection of abnormalities in a sample has the potential to assist in early prevention or timely treatment of such diseases, especially when access to healthcare services for certain populations is limited \cite{zuhlke2013congenital}.

-Automated methods for detecting abnormal samples commonly rely on audio recordings; typically, audio is processed and then used to train classifiers that detect abnormal (i.e., non-healthy) samples and sometimes discriminate between different diseases (e.g., \cite{khan2020}).
-However, the audio quality of collected signals can be affected by several circumstances.
-While typical audio-related factors include microphone type or sampling rate, among others, for the case of PCG recordings additional factors can significantly affect the quality of their recording, such as placement of the microphone \cite{jaros2023novel, fontecave2019}, body size, skin, noise \cite{giordano2021, huisa2023}, etc. The above cases can prove even more challenging, such as when screening an unborn child/fetus, where PCG can only be captured through the mother's belly \cite{kahankova2023}.
-In addition to the quality of the recording conditions, the training of accurate ML models is heavily dependent on annotated data, the collection of which proves highly time- and cost-consuming.
+The efficacy of automated methods for detecting abnormal audio samples, depends to a large extent on the quality and nature of the audio recordings themselves.
+Typically, signals are first manually analyzed and processed before being used to train classifiers that discriminate between normal recordings and samples that include indicators for different diseases \cite{khan2020}.
+However, these classifiers often fail to produce generalizable and robust representations of signals due to distribution shifts present in either the training data or on the data that the model is evaluated on after training \cite{10233054}.
+For example, a robust classifier should be able to maintain its accuracy on signals that have been collected in different environments, from multiple devices, and with varying sampling rates.
+Specifically for the case of PCG recordings, additional factors such as microphone placement \cite{jaros2023novel, fontecave2019}, body size, and skin type \cite{giordano2021, huisa2023}, among others, can significantly affect the signals.
+The above cases prove even more challenging when screening an unborn child/fetus, where PCG can only be captured through the mother's abdomen \cite{kahankova2023}.
+In addition to recording conditions, the training of accurate ML models is dependent on annotated data, the collection of which proves highly time- and cost-consuming.
 The above is especially important in the biomedical domain, where available samples are scarce to begin with.
+As a result, classification models that have been trained on data originating from a single source or on low-quality signals, fail to generalize to previously unseen data distributions, which do not adhere to the i.i.d. assumption (i.e., are not independently and identically distributed), leading to degraded effectiveness \cite{recht2019imagenet, 10233054}.